invoiceninja/dockerfiles/README.md

 A pretty ready to use docker-compose configuration can be found into [`./docker-compose`](https://github.com/invoiceninja/dockerfiles/tree/master/docker-compose).
 Rename `.env.example` into `.env` and change the environment's variable as needed.
 The file assume that all your persistent data is mounted from `/srv/invoiceninja/`.
+Once started the application should be accessible at http://localhost:8000/

 ### Know issue